-Before joining CAL, Caitlin was a Research Technician at the University of Michigan English Language Institute (now Cambridge Michigan Language Assessments).
-As a Peace Corps Volunteer in Kyrgyzstan (2011-13), Caitlin taught English to middle school students.
-She earned a BA in Linguistics and a BA in Brain, Behavior, and Cognitive Sciences from the University of Michigan and an MA in English Language Teaching (specializing in Testing and Assessment) from the University of Warwick.
+Before joining CAL, Caitlin was a Research Technician at the University of Michigan English Language Institute (now Michigan Language Assessment).
+As a Peace Corps Volunteer in Kyrgyzstan (2011-13), Caitlin taught English to middle and high school students.
+She holds a master’s degree in English Language Teaching (specializing in Testing and Assessment) from the University of Warwick, and bachelor’s degrees in Linguistics and Brain, Behavior, and Cognitive Sciences from the University of Michigan.

 This short Q&A aims to provide insight into how test development and psychometric researchers at CAL identify biased items and prevent sensitive topics from appearing on CAL’s language proficiency assessments.